 Early season defoliators typically cause the most damage.
 In the regular cycle of a tree, leaf development is fueled by carbohydrates, produced during photosynthesis.
 Each year these reserves or carbohydrates are replenished when new leaves emerge.
 When an adult or larval insect attacks the canopy of a tree, the tree then has to make a new set of leaves.
 Depleting the trees “reserves.”
 In high infestations, defoliation may cause loss of most or all of the foliage and thus stunt the growth of trees, due to the under supplied levels of carbohydrates.
 This type of early defoliation causes serious havoc on tree health and can lead to decline and even death.

 Late season defoliators are not as harmful to the tree as early season.
 However, plant healthcare treatment still needs to take place, to keep populations low.
 Late season defoliators slow down the natural process of a trees natural cycle, even if the felt effect on a tree is not as strong.
 Those that emerge in both early and late season can be a serious nuisance to any homeowner.
 It is best to take immediate action, upon first notice.
+Check out the Tree Bugs page for more information on early season defoliators versus late season defoliators.

 We'll keep your trees stunning all season long.
 Make an appointment with our certified arborists today.